MY ROUND BRITAIN TOUR BY KAYAK

 So I`m likely to spend as much time in the water as being afloat.
 Basically I WILL get wet…very wet!
 Some of the best experiences I have ever had was jumping off a ship in mid ocean or slipping off a boat as we stopped briefly to cool our selves.
 The sit on kayaks that are virtually indestuctable and unsinkable are perfect for combining these activities.
 I have already been doing just that and frequently.
 I only live 20- 25 minutes from being in or on the sea but as a number of folks said to me after I emerged from the sea at Walcot recently, ” Is`nt it cold?”
 I had been standing on the pavement next to my car, with towel in hand, having jumped over the sea wall after a brief investigative dip.
 The elderly couple were bemused, that I was uneffected by the cold, unruffled by total emersion in the North sea.
 I gave them the run down on how a wet suit worked.
 How triathalon wetsuits were superior to the cheaper supermarket wet suits that I had been accostomed to.
 It transpired the man was 4 years younger than myself and had been and was seriously ill.
 A number of others were drawn to the only person on the beach that day to speak to me.
 I concluded they were all prematurely aging and I now had the bit between my teeth again and was running with it….you only have one life!

 To be efficient and keep you warm, the suit has to fit snug in order to trap a tiny layer of water between the insulating effects of the neoprene and your body; in my case it is now over 60 so it may well reveal a few contours that were not there in my youth but at least I`m never cold anymore.
-In order to prevent the flushing effect that cheaper wet suits allow, the openings in the suit need to be tight.
+In order to prevent the flushing effect that cheaper wet suits allow, the openings in the suit need to be tight enough not to allow water to flush through.
 When it is colder I have an over jacket/rash vest, neoprene based and wear gloves.
 You continually get splashed while kayaking but this water is prevented from entering the suit.
 It is only when the body is fully immersed in the water, that water can sneak in slowly and get trapped.
 If you can trap a layer of water and slow the flushing effect of cold water getting in quickly, you stay warm….simples.
 Open water/ triathalon swimming suits are designed carefully to facilitate maximum movement and comfort and minimise on stitched seams, AND most important they also provide a degree of buoancy which for someone like me with near negative bouancy gives me a lot more confidence!
 Wearing a good wet suit has changed my life in respect of this fact, as I had needlessly avoided swimming in the sea for many years apart from the very rare hot summer day and even then I was very reluctant to brave the initial shock of the cold and the boubts of shivering when ever leaving the water!

 Wet suit / windproof/neoprene top/neoprene socks and water slip on shoes, sun hat or hood if cold.